abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 #### Agy99 SNP 398430
 -Agy99 has a G at that site

+    >SNP-398430_Agy99-chr-p_201_398330-398530
+ GACCCAGACGCGCCGCACCCCCGAGCACACCCTGGCCGACGTCGTGGGTCGCTTCCAGGCCGCCTGCGCCCGCGTCGAGTTCACCCCGCTCGCCGCGGTCGCCGACCAAGTGGTGGAGGGAATACGAGCCGACCGGTTCTGGATGATGGGCCCGCCCACACCGGCCGATGAGGTGGACACCCGCAAGGCGGCATCGATCGT

 #### homologus region in Parkin is: 467346-467146
 -Parkin ref has a T at that site

 ***2020-12842 has a G in tview-core.tab***
--Has a C in Parkin bam file
+-Has a C in Parkin bam file (ref: T)  [SEARCH SEQ] -Has a X in Agy99 bam file (ref: G)

 ***2020-12844 has a A in tview-core.tab***
--Has a T in Parkin bam file
+-Has a X in Parkin bam file (ref: T)
--Has a A in Agy99 bam file
+-Has a A in Agy99 bam file (ref: G) SNP

 ***2020-12845 has a A in tview-core.tab***
--Has a T in Parkin bam file
+-Has a X in Parkin bam file (ref: T)
--Has a A in Agy99 bam file
+-Has a A in Agy99 bam file (ref: G) SNP